php-fig/fig-standards/proposed/PSR-2-advanced.md

 3. Namespace and Use Declarations
 ---------------------------------

-Place one blank line after the `namespace` declaration.
+There MUST be one blank line after the `namespace` declaration.

-All `use` declarations go after the `namespace` declaration.
-There is one `use` keyword per declaration.
+All `use` declarations MUST go after the `namespace` declaration.

+There MUST be one `use` keyword per declaration.

-Place one blank line after the `use` block.
+There MUST be one blank line after the `use` block.

 For example: